 Model Classes in AD4M

 Model classes in AD4M provide a way to define, store, and query structured data in your application.
-Let's start with a simple example that we'll build upon:
+They follow familiar ORM conventions (ActiveRecord-style) and generate SHACL schemas automatically.

 Quick Start